PUBNAVETRA · A Purple Wins Instrument

 Quantify

-The model returns OPaR — a dollar range, top contributing domains ranked, and two or three alignment items for the leadership team.
+The model returns OPaR — a sector-aware range, top contributing domains ranked, and two or three alignment items for the team.

 Beat 03